 PHONE CALLS: We allow campers to bring cell phones to camp.
-However, there are some strict rules involved with this.
+However, we have one strict rule regarding cell phones.
 Cell phones must be kept in the office.
-Any cell phone found in a bunk will be held by the camp office and NOT returned until the end of a child's stay with us at camp.
-Each week, there will be a set time when you will have access to your phone to make calls to whomever you'd like.
+Any cell phone found in a bunk will be held by the camp office and NOT returned until the end of a camper's stay with us at camp.
+Each week, there will be a set time when you will have access to your cell phone to make calls or send texts to whomever you'd like.

-Campers that do not have a cell phone will be able to make calls (either collect or with use of a phone card) from our camp office.
+Campers that do not have a cell phone at camp will be able to make calls from our camp office.